Viral Eurovision star Käärijä on 'Cha Cha Cha' crashing the Top 10, and finding fans in Rammstein

 What about Glastonbury?
 “Is it possible?” he laughed.

-In other Eurovision news, this week saw winner Loreen announce a UK festival appearance at London’s The Mighty Hoopla Festival.
+In other Eurovision news, this week saw winner Loreen announce a UK festival appearance at The Mighty Hoopla Festival in London.